-Pending FDA clearance of the IND, we intend to initiate the Phase 1 program during the second quarter of 2003.
-[This clearance may be obtained before filing in which case we will update.]
-The trial, designed as a dose escalation study to measure the safety, pharmacokinetics and biological activity of XL784 following oral administration, would be conducted at a single center.
+Following recent discussions with the FDA, we currently have an active IND and are in a position to initiate the Phase 1 program as soon as practicable.
+The trial, designed as a dose escalation study to measure the safety, pharmacokinetics and biological activity of XL784 following oral administration, will be conducted at a single center.
 Based on preclinical studies, the compound appears appropriate for testing in healthy volunteers and, to date, has shown none of the toxicities associated with traditional anticancer compounds that act through a cytotoxic mechanism.
 A third-party manufacturer is supplying the drug product to be used in the clinical trial.